Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Briefly explain your site's audience.
 > Be specific and justify why this audience is a **cohesive** group with regard to your website.

+The audience for SOUP's Website is, generally speaking, Cornell students who are instested in group outdoor activity.
+More specifically,   Cornell students interested in group outdoor activity
-Cornell students interested in group outdoor activity SOUP members and potential SOUP members who might want to live out this passion through soup.
+SOUP members and potential SOUP members who might want to live out this passion through soup.